This article originally appeared on VICE Denmark

 In January, I left Copenhagen for a six-week-long trip through Malaysia and Thailand with my friend Stine.
-We were going to backpack, try delicious food, experience foreign cultures, and of course try the inevitable bucket.
+We were going to backpack, try delicious food, experience foreign cultures and of course try the inevitable bucket.
 We couldn't wait.
-Before we left, I tried to rent out my apartment in Copenhagen through a peer-to-peer property-rental company—which I'd done a couple of times before without a problem.
-I didn't have any luck in finding any lodgers this time around, though, so I just figured I would have to tighten my budget a little.
-The company I was using was like AirBnB, only smaller—which gave me the sense that it somehow made the quality of its customer services better.
+Before we left, I tried to rent out my apartment in Copenhagen through a peer-to-peer property rental company – which I'd done a couple of times before without a problem.
+I didn't have any luck in finding any lodgers this time around though, so I just figured I would have to tighten my budget a little.
+The company I was using was like AirBnB, only smaller – which gave me the sense that it somehow made the quality of their customer services better.
 I was about to get a lot smarter.

-The girl's name is Kitti*, and she is from the Czech Republic.
-She looks cute on her photo—nothing out of the ordinary—and I find her on Facebook too, so I figure she's legit.
-Her English is not great, but I learn that she and her boyfriend are driving to Copenhagen, while another couple they're traveling with will be arriving by plane.
+The girl's name is Kitti* and she is from the Czech Republic.
+She looks cute on her photo – nothing out of the ordinary – and I find her on Facebook too, so I figure she's legit.
+Her English is not great but I learn that she and her boyfriend are driving to Copenhagen, while another couple they're traveling with will be arriving by plane.
 She asks me if they can pay cash because of some problem with the bank transfer.
-I won't be covered by the rental company if the payment doesn't go through it, though, so I tell her they can't.
-In the end, she finds a friend with a German bank account, and they're able to transfer through him.
-The conversation strikes me as a little strange, but I just figure they're just being really spontaneous on their road trip through Europe.
-The booking is confirmed, and I get the money.
+I won't be covered by the rental company if the payment doesn't go through them though, so I tell her they can't.
+In the end, she finds a friend with a German bank account and they're able to transfer through him.
+The conversation strikes me as a little strange but I just figure they're just being really spontaneous on their road trip through Europe.
+The booking is confirmed and I get the money.

 I'm in the middle of the giant square in front of the temple ruins when my brother calls me.
 As soon as I see his name on the screen, anxiety kicks in.

-Once I regain my composure, my brother explains that several of my neighbors got in touch with him to say they are getting suspicious because they keep seeing men coming and going form my house, in half-hour intervals, at all times of the day.
-The night before, my upstairs neighbor had apparently gone down to my apartment to tell my lodgers that smoking isn't allowed, only to be greeted by a smiling Kitti in a tiny, satin-kimono and 6-inch heels, who thought he was a client.
-My downstairs neighbor could apparently hear her walking around in heels all the time, along with what she judged to be some kind of strip show.
+Once I regain my composure, my brother explains that several of my neighbours got in touch with him to say they are getting suspicious because they keep seeing men coming and going form my house, in half-hour intervals, at all times of the day.
+The night before, my upstairs neighbour had apparently gone down to my flat to tell my lodgers that smoking isn't allowed, only to be greeted by a smiling Kitti in a tiny, satin-kimono and 6-inch heels, who thought he was a client.
+My downstairs neighbour could apparently hear her walking around in heels all the time, along with what she judged to be some kind of strip show.
 And then there was the moaning.
 Apparently, there had been a lot of it.
 And it was loud.

-I start looking for a phone number on the rental company's website, but there is nothing to be found.
-All they have is this live chat, where I get a "thanks for your request, we'll be back shortly" kind of response.
-I google the company and find a bunch of one-star reviews, with people claiming that it's practically impossible to get a hold of customer service and that if a problem arises, you're totally on your own.
+I start looking for a phone number on the rental company's website but there is nothing to be found.
+All they have is this live chat, where I get a "Thanks for your request, we'll be back shortly" kind of response.
+I google them and find a bunch of one-star reviews, with people claiming that it's practically impossible to get a hold of their customer services and that if a problem arises, you're totally on your own.

 I don't know what else to do at this point, so I call Kitti.
 "Hello Kitti, I know what's going on.
 You're doing something illegal, and you have to leave right now," I say.
-Her reply is just a high-pitched, "Noooo!"
-After some back-and-forth, I start to get angry, but then I hear the doorbell ringing on her end.
+Her reply is just a high-pitched "Noooo!"
+After some back and forth, I start to get angry but then I hear the doorbell ringing in her end.
 Thinking it's a client of hers, I scream through the phone, "No, Kitti!
 Do not open that door!
 DO NOT OPEN THAT DOOR!"
 Finally, she agrees to leave on the condition that they get their money back for the extra week they'd already paid for.
-That sends me over the edge, so I say, "No, no, you're not getting any money back from me," and terminate the call.
+That sends me over the edge so I hiss, "No, no, you're not getting any money back from me," and terminate the call.

-Just when I think this whole thing can't get any worse, my downstairs neighbor starts sending me photos that show Kitti and the guys leaving the apartment in a hurry with a bunch of bags and suitcases.
-Thinking they are now also robbing me, I finally get a hold of my friend Maria, who goes into total warrior mode, runs to an ATM, and then to my apartment.
-My neighbor says that they've all left the apartment and are now sitting in their van outside waiting for the money, so Maria meets her at the back entrance of the building, and they both go in to check out the apartment without my lodgers knowing.
+Just when I think this whole thing can't get any worse, my downstairs neighbour starts sending me photos that show Kitti and the guys leaving the apartment in a hurry with a bunch of bags and suitcases.
+Thinking they are now also robbing me, I finally get a hold of my friend Maria, who goes into total warrior mode, runs to a cashpoint and then to my apartment.
+My neighbour says that they've all left the apartment and are now sitting in their van outside waiting for the money, so Maria meets her at the back entrance of the building and they both go in to check out the apartment without my lodgers knowing.
 I'm on FaceTime with both of them, following the action in real time, heart pounding, when they step through the front door.

-The first thing they notice is that it's extremely hot in my apartment, and I can see that all of my plants are slouching dead in their pots.
-They both emit a symphony of "arghs" and "ewwws" from different rooms while checking out the apartment.
-Nothing has been taken, but all of the sudden, I hear Maria laughing.
-She's found an industrial-sized roll of paper towels and three trash bags full of cum-covered paper and used condoms.
-From the looks of it, Kitty and the boys haven't been eating much besides canned fish and cup noodles, which are scattered all over the kitchen.
+The first thing they notice is that it's extremely hot in my flat, and I can see that all of my plants are slouching dead in their pots.
+They both emit a symphony of 'argh's and 'EEEW's from different rooms while checking out the apartment.
+Nothing has been taken but all of the sudden, I hear Maria laughing.
+She's found an industrial-sized roll of paper towels and three trash bags full of cum paper and used condoms.
+From the looks of it, Kitty and the boys haven't been eating much besides canned fish and cup noodles, which is scattered all over the kitchen.
 But they've bought six organic, free-range eggs, so at least they were conscious consumers.

-Even though Maria and my neighbor are already inside the apartment, I don't want to risk it, so I ask Maria to go outside and return the money.
-Which she does promptly, albeit with a passive-aggressive "you probably don't deserve this."
-They don't respond; they just drive off.
+Even though Maria and my neighbour are already inside the apartment, I don't want to risk it so I ask Maria to go outside and return the money.
+Which she does promptly, albeit with a passive-aggressive "You probably don't deserve this."
+They don't respond, they just drive off.

-A couple of days later, another friend picks me up at the airport, and together we pick up some rubber gloves and disinfectant on the way and go to town on the apartment.
+A couple of days later, another friend picks me up at the airport and, together, we pick up some rubber gloves and disinfectant on the way and go to town on the apartment.
 I have never seen that many stains on one sheet.
 The used condoms and condom wrappers are spread all over the floor like confetti.
-There is also a mask with cat ears and whiskers in my closet, as well as fishnet stockings, makeup covered cotton swabs, and so much cum-soaked paper—stuffed into every crack, crevice, and corner of my apartment.
+There is also a mask with cat ears and whiskers in my closet, as well as fishnet stockings, make-up covered cotton swabs and so much cum paper – stuffed into every crack, crevice and corner of my apartment.
 The grand prize, however, goes to the three used pregnancy tests I found stashed on top of my bathroom mirror a month later.

-My relationship with my neighbors is fine, and I actually think they felt sorry for me more than anything else.
-But they still occasionally call me "brothel mama" when we meet by the mailbox.
+My relationship with my neighbours is fine, and I actually think they felt sorry for me more than anything else.
+But they still occasionally call me "brothel mama" when we meet by the mailbox. :/

 *Kitti is most likely a cover name, but her photo has been blurred to protect her identity.